 Established in 2004, Shenzhen Investment Holdings Co., Ltd. is a solely state-owned limited liability company, and its legal representative is He Jianfeng.
 Shenzhen Investment Holdings Co., Ltd. mainly engages in TechFin, science parks, and the technology industry.
-On the basis of Shenzhen's urban development strategy, Shenzhen Investment Holdings Co., Ltd. focuses on technological innovation and industrial cultivation, and strives to create three major industrial clusters of "TechFin, science parks, and the technology industry ecosystem in which TechFin is "sunshine, rain and dew," science parks are "soil," and the technology industry is "seeds, seedlings and trees."
+On the basis of Shenzhen's urban development strategy, Shenzhen Investment Holdings Co., Ltd. focuses on technological innovation and industrial cultivation, and strives to create three major industrial clusters of "TechFin, science parks, and the technology industry."
+The company develops a full-lifecycle industry ecosystem in which TechFin is "sunshine, rain and dew," science parks are "soil," and the technology industry is "seeds, seedlings and trees."
 By doing so, the company helps Shenzhen improve the whole-process innovative ecochain of "basic research + technological breakthroughs + achievement industrialization + TechFin + talent support," and develop into a modern, international and innovative city at an accelerated pace.